HomePhilosophy

 chrysippus bust 2

-Chrysippus, ca. 1st century A.D., via The Metropolitan Museum of Art, New York
+Chrysippus, c.
+1st century CE.
+Source: Metropolitan Museum of Art, New York

-According to O’Keefe, they are compatibilists, believing that fate and free-will are compatible.
+According to O’Keefe, they are compatibilists, believing that fate and free will are compatible.
 The Stoics claim that your decisions and attitudes are up to you because they are your choices.
-It is with your intellect and self-discipline, that you decide to do what you do.
+It is with your intellect, self-discipline, and self-control that you decide to do what you do.
 You are not constrained from doing anything against your will, which is consistent with causal determinism.
 And because everything unfolds according to God’s plan, you should love your fate.

 seneca drawing

 Stoicism has had an immense impact on the history of thought.
-Their ethics and theology influenced the development of Christianity, while the Stoic’s legacy extends to the modern era as well, setting precedents for certain elements in the philosophy of Kant and Spinoza.
+Their ethics and theology significantly influenced the development of Christianity and the thoughts of eminent philosophers like Kant and Spinoza.

 Today, there has been a surge of popular interest in younger, future Stoic Philosophers.
 Much recent self-help literature looks to the Stoics for inspiration, and organizations like Modern Stoicism host international events like Stoicon and Live Like a Stoic Week to promote Stoicism as an attractive way of life.
 We can reasonably expect Stoicism’s legacy to survive long into the future.